mdbs99/james/README.md

 We are using other packages:

-* [Xavier](https://github.com/mdbs99/xavier) — is an object-oriented library for working with XML.
-This project is used only on Test project to handle the XML template.
 * [Synapse](http://synapse.ararat.cz/doku.php/download) (it will be removed soon) — this project deals with network communication.

 ## How to contribute?